petrilli/streamdeck-applescript/README.md

-# applescript
+# Applescripts for Stream Deck

-Random Applescript that may be useful
+Random Applescript that may be useful if you're using a [Stream Deck](https://www.elgato.com/en/gaming/stream-deck) on macOS.
+This won't be much help if you're interested in Twitch and other things, and instead is focused on more traditional productivity.

 ## Chrome Library.scpt